acaglayan/CNN_randRNN/README.md

 Before demonstrating how to run the program, see the explanations for command line parameters with their default values <a href="https://github.com/acaglayan/CNN_randRNN/blob/master/more_info.md"> here</a>.
 <br/>

-To run the overall pipeline with the defaul parameter values:
+To run the overall pipeline with the default parameter values:
 <br/>
 ```
 python main.py